ritaeperjesi/diploma/diary.md

 Finalized interview questions, and trying to lure Meredith into doing the trial interview with me, but he doesn't seem to respond.
 I tried to select interview people based on responses.
 I talked about my thesis with Helin, she suggested a talk by Casey Reas, i found a paper about it, painting as coding.
 I also realised twine alone is not enough, I make a prototype in unity now.
 Maybe I ask meredith's opinion.
 No, I don't make a prototype, as Fungus is not on asset store anymore.
+No, it can work, I found a link.